RAF Advanced Air Striking Force: October–December

-On 11 October, Luftwaffe Dornier Do 17 bombers begin to cross the lines at high altitude and one flew at 20000 ft over the 1 Squadron AASF fighter base at Vassincourt, only to be shot down near Vausigny.
+On 11 October, Luftwaffe Dornier Do 17 bombers begin to cross the lines at high altitude and one flew at 20000 ft over the 1 Squadron AASF fighter base at Vassincourt Airfield, only to be shot down near Vausigny.
 The two Hawker Hurricane fighter squadrons (67 Wing) were part of the AASF to provide fighter protection for their bases, with another squadron of Hurricanes in England made available as a reinforcement.
-The second echelon squadrons of 2 Group, with seven Blenheim squadrons and two Whitley squadrons, stood ready to move to France if the Germans attacked.
-At 10:00 a.m. on 8 November 73 Squadron shot down a Do 17, its first victory of the war.
-To counter the high-flying Dorniers, seven fighter sectors were established on 21 November in Zone d'Opérations Aériennes Nord (ZOAN, Air Zone North) and Zone d'Opérations Aériennes Est (ZOAE, Air Zone East) and on 22 November, 1 Squadron shot down two Do 17s in the morning, a Hurricane force-landing after being hit in the engine and early in the afternoon, three Hurricanes over Metz shared a Heinkel He 111 with the Armée de l'Air, one Hurricane being damaged in a collision with a French fighter; 73 Squadron claimed two Dorniers shot down and one damaged, shared with French fighters.
-For most of December, flying was washed out by bad weather but on 21 December, two Hurricanes shot down a Potez 637 over Villers-sur-Meuse, with only one survivor.
+The second echelon squadrons of 2 Group, with seven Blenheim squadrons and two Armstrong Whitworth Whitley medium bomber squadrons, stood ready to move to France if the Germans attacked.
+At 10:00 a.m. on 8 November, 73 Squadron shot down a Do 17, its first victory of the war.
+To counter the high-flying Dorniers, seven fighter sectors were established on 21 November in Zone d'Opérations Aériennes Nord (ZOAN, "Air Zone North") and Zone d'Opérations Aériennes Est (ZOAE, "Air Zone East") and on 22 November, 1 Squadron shot down two Do 17s in the morning, a Hurricane force-landing after being hit in the engine; early in the afternoon, three Hurricanes over Metz shared a Heinkel He 111 with the Armée de l'Air, one Hurricane being damaged in a collision with a French fighter; 73 Squadron claimed two Dorniers shot down and one damaged, shared with French fighters.
+For most of December, flying was washed out by bad weather but on 21 December, two Hurricanes shot down a French Potez 637 over Villers-sur-Meuse, with only one survivor.
 The next day, five Bf 109s bounced three 73 Squadron Hurricanes and shot two down.